 Continue to cook until golden brown, then turn the breast over and leave on the heat for 1 minute.
 Remove the pan from the heat and let the duck rest in the pan for 15 minutes - this will slowly finish off cooking the breast and allow it to rest at the same time

-Reheat the red wine sauce on the hob and place the dauphinoise and chicory in the oven to heat through.
-Slice the duck breast to your liking and arrange onto plates with a slice of the dauphinoise and 1 half of the chicory.
+Reheat the red wine sauce on the hob and cut the dauphinoise into portions.
+Slice the duck breast and arrange onto plates with a slice of the dauphinoise and 1 half of the chicory.
 Drizzle the plate with the sauce and serve immediately